tiash/gpio-hat/README.md

    sudo raspi-config nonint do_i2c 0  # yes the flag is inverted!
    # Or use the menu to enable I2C.
    ```
-4. Install OPAM and follow the instructions to setup a simple ocaml environment
+4. Install OPAM and follow the instructions to setup a simple OCaml environment
    ```bash
    sh <(curl -sL https://raw.githubusercontent.com/ocaml/opam/master/shell/install.sh) opam init